HomeLatest NewsTelecomZTE to leverage Intel eASIC devices for 5G wireless deployment

 Preferred Source of Google

-Months after acquiring eASIC Corporation, chipmaker said that telecom equipment manufacturer ZTE will use Intel eASIC devices for its wireless products that will enable it to meet the cost and power requirements of large-scale 5G deployments.
+Months after acquiring eASIC Corporation, chipmaker said that Chinese telecom equipment manufacturer ZTE will use for its 5G wireless products that will enable it to meet the cost and power requirements of large-scale 5G deployments.

 A structured ASIC is an intermediary technology between FPGAs and standard-cell ASICs that provides unit-cost reduction and improved power efficiency.
 Structured ASICs offer benefits like those offered by standard-cell ASICs, but with faster development time.
 Intel eASIC devices are structured ASICs that provide a smooth design transition from any FPGA.
 They reduce unit cost and power consumption compared to FPGAs.
 These two benefits are especially important for high volume-markets, such as 5G , said the company.